Treaty of San Stefano: Montenegro, Serbia, and Romania

 Under the treaty, Montenegro more than doubled its territory, acquiring formerly Ottoman-controlled areas including the cities of Nikšić, Podgorica, and Bar (Article 1), and the Ottoman Empire recognized its independence (Article 2).

 Serbia gained the cities of Niš and Leskovac in Moravian Serbia and became independent (Article 3).

 Turkey recognized the independence of Romania (Article 5) while the latter gained Northern Dobruja from Russia (to which it was transferred from the Ottoman Empire) and ceded Southern Bessarabia in a forced exchange.

 On Russia and the Ottoman Empire

 The Treaty was signed in this house of the Simenoğlu (Simeonoglou) family in Yeşilköy.

+1878 Woodblock Print "Signing The Treaty of Peace Between Russia and Turkey At San Stefano, Near Constantinople."

 In exchange for war reparations, the Sublime Porte ceded Armenian and Georgian territories in the Caucasus to Russia, including Ardahan, Artvin, Batum, Kars, Olti, Beyazit, and Alashkert.
 Additionally, it ceded Northern Dobruja, which Russia handed to Romania in exchange for Southern Bessarabia (Article 19).

 Article 21 allowed the population living in areas conquered by Russia to sell property and immigrate to Turkey.
 The Treaty of Berlin kept a similar provision.
 Many Adjarians left Adjara at this time.